AI Cross-Validation

 When responses involve factual information:

-- Correction model verifies accuracy of facts
+- Validation model verifies accuracy of facts

 - Identifies possible errors or outdated information